Distressing video still on social media - TikTok, Facebook respond

 There have been reports that the distressing TikTok clip has also been repackaged with innocuous content, so the platform should still be approached with caution.

-Tiktok recently claimed an explosion in popularity in New Zealand, to 1.1 million active monthly users last quarter (78 per cent were between 13 and 17 years old, and 66 per cent were female).
+TikTok recently claimed an explosion in popularity in New Zealand, to 1.1 million active monthly users last quarter (78 per cent were between 13 and 17 years old, and 66 per cent were female).

 "We've seen more complaints about content on Tik Tok as it has grown in popularity," Netsafe chief executive Martin Cocker told the Herald this morning.